I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 );

 The Runtime ARN can be read from amplify_outputs.json.
-If you output it on the CDK side with backend.addOutput({ custom: { runtime_arn: runtime.agentRuntimeArn } }), the frontend only needs to import it.
+If you output it on the CDK side with backend.addOutput({ custom: { runtime_arn: runtime.agentRuntimeArn } }), you can simply import it on the frontend.

 Frontend

-Since Amplify Gen 2 is CDK-based, Cognito configuration only requires a few lines in amplify/auth/resource.ts.
+Since Amplify Gen 2 is CDK-based, Cognito configuration can also be done with just a few lines in amplify/auth/resource.ts.
 On the frontend side, simply wrapping the entire app with the @aws-amplify/ui-react Authenticator component completes sign-up, login, and token management.

 import { Authenticator } from "@aws-amplify/ui-react";